g3th/PrivateVPN-TUI/README.md

 Just pick a country, then a city and it will automatically connect, as long as PrivateVPN has been configured properly.

+01/06/22 - fixed the (p) option in menu by adding a flag and nesting loop